rustigaan/full-stack/README.md

 # Nix

 I got sidetracked and started to add building and packaging with Nix before I started on the Yew frontend.
 I followed the series of blog posts [Building a Rust service with Nix](https://fasterthanli.me/series/building-a-rust-service-with-nix) pretty closely.
+(The glue between Nix and Rust build tool Cargo is provided by [Crane](https://ipetkov.dev/blog/introducing-crane/).)

 # Stack